-A stable and accurate 1.0 V voltage reference is built into the AD9609.
+A stable and accurate 1.0 V voltage reference is built into the AD9649.
 The VREF can be configured using either the internal 1.0 V reference or an externally applied 1.0 V reference voltage.
 The various reference modes are summarized in the sections that follow.
-The Reference Decoupling section describes the best practices for PCB layout of VREF.
+The Reference Decoupling section describes the best practices PCB layout of the reference.